meltwater/node-examplr/README.md

 The logger is a [Pino] logger.

-- Any custom `serializers` are used in addition to the custom serializers.
+- Any custom `serializers` are used in addition to the standard serializers.
 - Each filter in `logFilters` should be a function that takes the JSON log document and returns true if the log should be printed and false otherwise.